 a.
-Starting in the Spring quarter of the student's first year, each student will meet with their Program Director to discuss potential research interests and to discuss the selection process of their Dissertation Chair.
-The student will receive a list of the Major Professors who may serve as a Dissertation Chair.
+Starting in the Spring quarter of the student's first year, each student will meet with their program director to discuss potential research interests and to discuss the selection process of their Dissertation Chair.
+The student will receive a list of the Major Professors who may serve as a dissertation chair.
 Students will initiate appointments with potential dissertation chairpersons from the approved Major Professor List to discuss each advisor's area of research interest and expertise.
-A signature sheet (PhD in PT Major "Professor Check List" form is available from the Program Manager) verifying these appointments will be filed with the Program Director.
+A signature sheet (PhD in PT Major "Professor Check List" form is available from the program coordinator) verifying these appointments will be filed with the program director.
 These appointments will allow students to focus on available areas of research support.
-They are intended to provide a background against which each student can begin to evaluate their own general area of research interest will seek admission to this program based on prior knowledge of and/or experience with the program or one or more of its faculty.
-In some cases, the student will enter the program having had prior interactions with a specific Loma Linda faculty member and will have de facto commitment on the part of that faculty member to serve as the students dissertation chair, should they enter the program.
+They are intended to provide a background against which each student can begin to evaluate their own general area of research interest and move toward selection of a dissertation chair.
+Some students will seek admission to this program based on prior knowledge of and/or experience with the program or one or more of its faculty.
+In some cases, the student will enter the program having had prior interactions with a specific Loma Linda faculty member, and will have de facto commitment on the part of that faculty member to serve as the students dissertation chair, should they enter the program.
 In such cases, students will still be expected to adhere to the general program requirement of meeting with all eligible research faculty members for purposes of becoming acquainted with the native research expertise of the program.
-All Dissertation Chairs must be from the Major Professor List.
+All dissertation chairs must be from the Major Professor List.
 All Major Professors must be members of the LLU Faculty of Graduate Studies (FGS).

 - b.
-If a student entering the program has a priori interest in a specific topic of research, or specific research project, that information can be communicated during this matching process and serve as an integral element in pairing that student with the most appropriate Dissertation Chair and research guidance committee.
-In any event, the choice of a proposed Dissertation Chair will be communicated by the student to the Program Director who will then serve as official liaison between students and potential dissertation advisors until such time as a dissertation chair has consented to serve and has been formalized. - c.
-The PhD student will notify the Program Director once a Dissertation Chair is selected.
-The Program Director will contact the potential Dissertation Chair to confirm willingness and availability. - d.
-Once the Program Director receives confirmation from the tentative dissertation chair, their name will be brought to the PT Graduate Committee for vetting and approval.
+If a student entering the program has a priori interest in a specific topic of research, or specific research project, that information can be communicated during this matching process and serve as an integral element in pairing that student with the most appropriate dissertation chair and research guidance committee.
+In any event, the choice of a proposed dissertation chair will be communicated by the student to the program director who will then serve as official liaison between students and potential dissertation advisors until such time as a dissertation chair has consented to serve and has been formalized. - c.
+The PhD student will notify the program director once a dissertation chair is selected.
+The program director will contact the potential dissertation chair to confirm willingness and availability. - d.
+Once the program director receives confirmation from the tentative dissertation chair, their name will be brought to the PT Graduate Committee for vetting and approval.